ExpediaGroup/circus-train-bigquery/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.hotels/circus-train-bigquery/badge.svg?subject=com.hotels:circus-train-bigquery)](https://maven-badges.herokuapp.com/maven-central/com.hotels/circus-train-bigquery) [![Build Status](https://travis-ci.org/HotelsDotCom/circus-train-bigquery.svg?branch=master)](https://travis-ci.org/HotelsDotCom/circus-train-bigquery) [![Coverage Status](https://coveralls.io/repos/github/HotelsDotCom/circus-train-bigquery/badge.svg?branch=master)](https://coveralls.io/github/HotelsDotCom/circus-train-bigquery?branch=master) ![GitHub license](https://img.shields.io/github/license/HotelsDotCom/circus-train.svg)

 ## Installation
-* In order to be used by Circus Train the above `circus-train-bigquery` jar must be added to Circus Train's classpath.
+In order to be used by Circus Train the above `circus-train-bigquery` jar file must be added to Circus Train's classpath.
 It is highly recommended that the version of this library and the version of Circus Train are identical.
 The recommended way to make this extension available on the classpath is to store it in a standard location and then add this to the `CIRCUS_TRAIN_CLASSPATH` environment variable (e.g. via a startup script):

     export CIRCUS_TRAIN_CLASSPATH=$CIRCUS_TRAIN_CLASSPATH:/opt/circus-train-big-query/lib/*

-Another option is to place the jar file in the Circus Train `lib` folder which will automatically pick it up but risks interfering with any Circus Train jobs that do not require the extension's functionality.
+Another option is to place the jar file in the Circus Train `lib` folder which will then automatically load it but risks interfering with any Circus Train jobs that do not require the extension's functionality.

 ## Configuration
 * Add the following to the Circus Train YAML configuration in order to load the BigQuery extension via Circus Train's [extension loading mechanism](https://github.com/HotelsDotCom/circus-train#loading-extensions):